kajal-patro/resources/README.md

 # Resource Bank

 > <Subtitle>
-> Want to learn something new but can't find resources to learn?
+> Want to learn something new but can't find proper resources to learn?
 This repository will take care of all your learning needs.

 ---